mvysny/vaadin-on-kotlin/vok-framework/README.md

 * If the message is not found, the standard message bundle of `com.github.vok.VokMessages*.properties` is consulted.

 Consult the [standard message bundle](src/main/resources/com/github/vok/VokMessages.properties) for the list of messages.

+Consult the [Translating Your App](http://www.vaadinonkotlin.eu/i18n.html) Guide for more details.